tridactyl/tridactyl/readme.md

 npm run build # or add the `npm bin` to your path and just run webpack directly
 ```

 Addon is built in tridactyl/build.
-Load it as a temporary addon in firefox with `about:debugging` or the `web-ext` CLI (`web-ext run -s build --firefox path/to/nightly/firefox`).
+Load it as a temporary addon in firefox with `about:debugging` or see [Development loop](#Development-loop).
 The addon may work in older versions of Firefox, but it's targetting Firefox 57+.

 If you're updating from the older buildsystem, run this as well: